 About me

-Hello, my name is Suzy.
-I was born in Kuwait and up until my teenage years I spent my time between Bucharest and Athens.
-I went to University in Paris and like many before me, discovered food.
-I moved to London and spent my 20′s trying to figure out my place in the Universe – or at least in that city.
+My name is Suzy.
+I was born in the Middle East and up until my teenage years I spent my time between Eastern Europe and Greece.
+I went to University in Paris and discovered the world of food.
+I was fascinated and a little seed of interest was planted.
+I moved to London and spent my 20′s trying to figure out my place in the Universe - or at least in London.

-I celebrated turning 30 by enrolling in the wonderful year-long Food and Wine diploma at Leiths.
-Afterwards, I was convinced that my calling lay in a kitchen.
-It turns out that 12 hour days in a kitchen, 6 days a week were not for me.
+I celebrated turning 30 by enrolling in a year-long Food and Wine diploma at Leiths.
+Probably the most fun I have ever had!
+I was convinced that my calling lay somewhere in the food world.
+Enthusiastically, I embarked on a multitude of internships at magazines and work experience at some of the best independent award-winning delis in London.
+It turns out that 18 hours day in a kitchen were not for me.

 About this blog…

-If you would like to get in touch with me, write to me at foodieinberlinATgooglemailDOTcom
+If you would like to get in touch with me, write to me at [email protected]

 Very nice blog.
 I enjoy your writing, your stories and the accompanying pictures.
 Thank you for sharing!